 - A Murloc Marine can be found in the "Secret Mission" on a rock in space just North off the main path about midway through the mission.

-- Diablo can be found in the mission "Devil's Playground" in the bottom right corner of the map.
+- Diablo, the recurring antagonist from the Blizzard franchise of the same name, can be found in the mission "Devil's Playground" in the bottom right corner of the map.